SFHSS Divisions

 Finance

-The Accounting unit ensures the timeliness and accuracy of all SFHSS financial transactions, conducts the Charter-mandated 10-County survey, calculates annual premium rates, oversees the annual external audit of the Health Service Trust Fund, reports to the Health Service Board, and is responsible for developing and monitoring the Employee Benefit Trust Fund.
+The Finance division consists of Accounting, Budgeting, and Procurement.
+The Accounting team ensures the timeliness and accuracy of all SFHSS financial transactions, conducts the Charter-mandated 10-County survey, calculates annual premium rates, oversees the annual external audit of the Health Service Trust Fund, reports to the Health Service Board, and is responsible for developing and monitoring the Employee Benefit Trust Fund.

-The Budgeting and Procurement unit is responsible for development and monitoring of the General Fund Administration and Healthcare Sustainability Fund budgets and management of the procurement of goods and services for the department.
+The Budgeting and Procurement team is responsible for the development and monitoring of the General Fund Administration and Healthcare Sustainability Fund budgets and the management of the procurement of goods and services for the department.